khronic79/nodejs2021Q4-service/README.md

 npm test <suite name>
 ```

-To run all test with authorization
+To run all test with authorization (!!!
+NOT FOR THIS VERSION !!!)

 ```
 npm run test:auth
 ```

-To run only specific test suite with authorization (users, boards or tasks)
+To run only specific test suite with authorization (users, boards or tasks) (!!!
+NOT FOR THIS VERSION !!!)

 ```
 npm run test:auth <suite name>